In Conversation: Lucas Maassen & Margriet Craens

 What’s the biggest challenge of being an artist?

-LM: Storage.
+MC: Storage!
 Taking care of all the stuff you make.
-And maybe doing Q&As like this.

-MC Work-life balance is also a challenge.
+LM: Work-life balance is a challenge.
 We run a restaurant and art space, and everything intertwines.
 Sometimes it’s hard, but I also like that overlap.

 Where do you live, and does your place impact your art?